zonebuilder/tslite-node/README.md

 Node 10.x or later is recommended for the current version of TSC and for `npx` command line tool.

-Alternatively, you may install TSLitee globally by using `npm install -g tslite-node`, and omit `npx` from the respective commands.
+Alternatively, you may install TSLite globally by using `npm install -g tslite-node`, and omit `npx` from the respective commands.

 1. Go to the project root and install TSLite as a development dependency: